irfan013/EDA-of-Audi-cars-data-set/README.md

 # EDA-of-Audi-cars-data-set
 Here a sample dataset of Audi cars were used.
-Several analyses will be done based on this data.
+Several analyses were done based on this data.

 dataset source: https://www.kaggle.com/aishwaryamuthukumar/cars-dataset-audi-bmw-ford-hyundai-skoda-vw